A personal licence allows the holder to sell or authorise the sale of alcohol from premises with a premises licence or temporary events notice.

 To qualify for a personal licence you must:

 - Not have forfeited a personal licence within 5 years

 - Not have been convicted of a relevant or foreign offence

 From January 2018, if you need a basic disclosure check for a job in England and Wales, you should apply to the Disclosure and Barring Service (DBS).
 If you need a basic disclosure check for a job in Scotland, then you should apply to Disclosure Scotland.
 If you want a check for personal reasons rather than work purposes, you should apply where you live – DBS if you live in England or Wales or Disclosure Scotland if you live in Scotland.

-If you are applying to DBS you will be able to use our new online application route that will be available on www.gov.uk.
+If you are applying to DBS you will be able to use our new online application route that will be available on GOV.UK.
 Alternatively, you can use a ‘Responsible Organisation’ (RO) – a third party registered with DBS – to submit checks on your behalf.
-A list of Responsible Organisations can be found at https://www.gov.uk/guidance/responsible-organisations.
+List of Responsible Organisations.

 Do all the staff at my premises need to hold a personal licence?

 No. The only person who must hold one is the Designated Premises Supervisor (DPS) - see Premises Licences for further information.
 However, all supply of alcohol under a premises licence must be authorised by a person who holds a personal licence.

 How long do personal licences last and what will they cost?